Key Takeaways

 Any liabilities that occur due to tax forfeiture are discussed in the Texas Tax Code, which also covers the interpretation of such statutes.
 Management information is collected for LLCs and corporations by the Texas Comptroller of Public Accounts.

 It is important to consider all of these factors when deciding whether to change the ownership of your LLC.
-If you need help with changing ownership of your business, you can post your legal need on UpCounsel's marketplace.
+If you need help on can you change the owner of an llc, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.